Interaction Pattern Disentangling for Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-To demonstrate the effectiveness of the proposed interaction pattern disentangling (OPT) method, we conduct experiments on the StarCraft Multi-Agent Challenge (SMAC)\footnote{We use SC2.4.10 version instead of the older SC2.4.6.2.69232.
-Performance is not comparable across versions.}~\cite{SMAC} and the Predator-Prey game~\cite{mahajan2022generalization}.
-Our methods are compared with various state-of-the-art baseline methods in both single-task~\cite{SMAC} and multi-task~\cite{REFIL} settings.
-We adopt the Python MARL framework (PyMARL)~\cite{SMAC} to run all experiments.
-The hyperparameters of the baselines are the same as those in PyMARL and referred in their source codes.
-The implementation of our method is also based on PyMARL.
+To demonstrate the effectiveness of the proposed interaction pattern disentangling (OPT) method, we conduct experiments on the StarCraft Multi-Agent Challenge~(SMAC)\footnote{We use SC2.4.10 version instead of the older SC2.4.6.2.69232.
+Performance is not comparable across versions.}~\cite{SMAC}, Google Research Football~(GRF)~\cite{GRF} and the Predator-Prey Game~(PPG)~\cite{mahajan2022generalization}.
+Our methods are compared with various state-of-the-art baseline methods in three settings: (1) single-task SMAC and GRF.
+(2) multi-task SMAC\footnote{We adopt the multi-task SMAC designed by Iqbal and Sha~\cite{REFIL}.}.
+(3) Zero-shot PPG.
+We adopt the Python MARL framework (PyMARL)~\cite{SMAC} to run all value-based experiments and the On-policy framework~\cite{MAPPO} to run all policy-based experiments.
+The hyperparameters of the baselines are the same as those in their source codes.
+The implementation of our OPT method is also based on the above frameworks.
+In the SMAC and PPG experiments, we use QMIX~\cite{QMIX} as the backbone based on the PyMARL framework.
+In the GRF experiments, we use MAPPO~\cite{MAPPO} as the backbone based on the On-policy framework.
 The detailed hyperparameters are given as follows, where the common training parameters across different baselines are consistent to ensure comparability.

 For the OPT module in all experiments, we set the layer number $K$ to 2, the interaction prototype number $N$ to 4, and the interaction prototype dimension $d_x$ to 32.
 The CD loss coefficient $\alpha$ is set to 0.5, and the CMI loss coefficient $\beta$ is set to 0.1.
-Batches of 32 episodes are sampled from the replay buffer with the size of 5K every training iteration.
+In the value-based experiments, batches of 32 episodes are sampled from the replay buffer with the size of 5K every training iteration.
 The target update interval is set to 200, and the discount factor is set to 0.99.
-We use the RMSprop Optimizer with a learning rate of $5 \times 10^{-4}$, a smoothing constant of 0.99, and with no momentum or weight decay.
+We use the RMSprop Optimizer with a learning rate of $5 \times 10^{-4}$, a smoothing constant of 0.99, and no momentum or weight decay.
 For exploration, $\epsilon$-greedy is used with $\epsilon$ annealed linearly from 1.0 to 0.05 over 50K training steps and kept constant for the rest of the training.
-We modify several hyperparameters in some difficult scenarios and detail them below.
+We modify several hyperparameters of the value-based experiments in some difficult scenarios and detail them below.
+In the policy-based experiments, MAPPO has performed large-scale hyperparameter searching for different scenarios~\cite{MAPPO}.
+Thus, we directly adopt the same hyperparameters as in MAPPO to conduct policy-based experiments.
 In the following, we will first introduce the environments and the baselines, and then the results of different methods and ablations.